mihaela-stoian/PiShield/README.md

 | __________ |
 | AVERAGE    | 0.225     | **0.241** |

-*Note: All baselines here have a postprocessing step included, as functional genomics tasks always require that the constraints are satisfied.
+*Note: All baselines for the functional genomics scenario have a postprocessing step included, as functional genomics tasks always require that the constraints are satisfied.

 ## :memo: References